amadevstudio/yau-ts/README.md

 sendMessage(type: text "", text: ...)
 ```

-The idea of the project is simple rendering, the previous state is processed automatically.:
+The idea of the project is simple rendering, the previous state is processed automatically:

 ```ts
 d.render([